fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
-    <figcaption><b>Mallery Quetawki</b> (Pueblo of Zuni, NM) created paintings and ceramic works using natural pigments and materials collected traditionally from flux tower sites in the Sevilleta National Wildlife Refuge in partnership with <b> Marcy Litvak</b> (University of New Mexico).
-By integrating scientific data patterns and Indigenous knowledge, Mallery's art conveys ecological and cultural stories of dryland ecosystems. <b><a href="https://fluxnetart.github.io/Mallery/">(see more ...)</a></b></figcaption>
+    <figcaption><b>Mallery Quetawki</b> (Pueblo of Zuni, NM) created paintings and ceramic works using natural pigments and plant materials collected traditionally from flux tower sites in the Sevilleta National Wildlife Refuge in partnership with <b>Marcy Litvak</b> (University of New Mexico).
+By integrating scientific data patterns and Indigenous knowledge, Mallery's art combines ecological and cultural stories, portraying the dance between dryland ecosystems and people as they breathe to balance and sustain one another.  <b><a href="https://fluxnetart.github.io/Mallery/">(see more ...)</a></b></figcaption>
   </div>
 </div>